 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains tuna and tilapia which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains tuna, fish broth and tilapia which may be problematic for cats who suffer from seafood food allergies.